Many-body quantum teleportation via operator spreading in the traversable wormhole protocol: Peaked-size teleportation at late times

 The equivalence between this protocol and the TW protocol [Eq.~(\ref{TWH protocol Fig1})] is manifest, with the only difference being the locality of the coupling.
 Specifically, the HPR coupling is of the same general form as the TW coupling [Eq.~(\ref{eq: V})]: \be g V \equiv \pi P_{\epr} = \frac{\pi}{d_C^2} \sum_{P_C} P_{C,l} \, P^{*}_{C,r}, \ee where the sum is over of a complete basis of $d_C^2$ Pauli operators on C. However, the operators $P_C$ are typically non-local across C, whereas the coupling considered in the TW protocol was restricted to local operators.
 As a consequence, the HPR coupling functions as a binary variable measuring whether or not an operator has support on subsystem C (see Section~\ref{size}).
 In contrast, the TW coupling measures the operator size within C, which takes an approximately continuous range of values when C is large.
 Crucially, at late times under scrambling dynamics, the effect of both couplings will be the same: to apply an overall phase to non-identity operators.

 A few additional remarks are in order.
 First, while the leading order effect of the HPR and TW couplings is the same, they lead to different finite-size corrections.
 In particular, in a fully scrambled system, the variance in the phases applied by the HPR coupling is equal to the probability of a random Pauli string not having support on C, which is suppressed exponentially in the size of C, i.e.~$1/d_C^2$.
-On the other hand, the variance in phases applied by the TW coupling is suppressed only polynomially, by $\sim g^2/K$ [Eq.~(\ref{delta size late time})].
+On the other hand, the variance in phases applied by the TW coupling is suppressed only polynomially, by $\sim g^2 \delta \Size_K^2 / K^2 \sim g^2 \Size_K / K^2 \sim g^2 / K$ [see Eq.~(\ref{delta size late time}) and the discussion below Eq.~(\ref{eigV expansion})].
 These enhanced phase fluctuations are relevant for finite-size implementations of the TW protocol, as discussed further in Section~\ref{experiment}.

 Second, it has previously been shown that an extended version of the HPR protocol allows for teleportation of \emph{multiple} qubits at late times~\cite{yoshida2017efficient}.
 Because of the equivalence between the protocols, this extension would also allow for multi-qubit teleportation via the peaked-size mechanism.
 However, the enhanced channel capacity comes with a trade-off: the circuit complexity (measured by the number of applications of the unitary $U$) grows exponentially in the number of qubits to be teleported.
-As we will see in the following Section, this limitation can be overcome by peaked-size teleportation at intermediate times (in the original TW protocol), owing to the locality of the TW coupling.
+As we will see in the following section, this limitation can be overcome by peaked-size teleportation in the TW protocol at intermediate times, owing to the locality of the TW coupling.